German colonial empire: Halt to colonial acquisitions (1888–1890)

-The empire under Kaiser Wilhelm (1890–1914)
+The empire under Kaiser Wilhelm II (1890–1914)

-Kaiser Wilhelm II (1888-1918) was keen for Germany to expand its colonial holdings.
+Kaiser Wilhelm II (1888–1918) was keen for Germany to expand its colonial holdings.
 Bismarck's immediate successor in 1890, Leo von Caprivi, was willing to maintain the colonial burden of what already existed, but opposed new ventures.
 Others who followed, especially Bernhard von Bülow, as foreign minister and chancellor, sanctioned the acquisition of further Pacific Ocean colonies and provided substantial treasury assistance to existing protectorates to employ administrators, commercial agents, surveyors, local "peacekeepers" and tax collectors.
 This accorded with the expansionistic policy and a forced upgrade of the Imperial German Navy.
 Colonial acquisition became a serious factor in German domestic politics.
 The German colonial society was joined in 1891 by the extremely nationalistic Pan-German League.
 In addition to the arguments previously made in support of colonialism, it was now argued that Germany had a duty to end the slave trade in the colonies and free indigenous people from their Muslim enslavers.
 These abolitionist demands, with their clear anti-Muslim bias turned the 1888 "Arab revolt" on the East African coast into a holy war.
-Pre-eminent, however, was the matter of German national prestige and the belief that Germany was locked in a Social Darwinist competition with the other Great Powers, in which Germany, as a "late-comer" had to claim her due share.
+Pre-eminent, however, was the matter of German national prestige and the belief that Germany was locked in a Social Darwinist competition with the other Great Powers, in which Germany as a "late-comer" had to claim her due share.

 Wilhelm himself lamented his nation's position as colonial followers rather than leaders.
 In an interview with Cecil Rhodes in March 1899 he stated the alleged dilemma clearly: "...
 Germany has begun her colonial enterprise very late, and was, therefore, at the disadvantage of finding all the desirable places already occupied."
 Under the new Weltpolitik ("Global policy"), a "place in the Sun" was sought for the "latecoming nation" (as the chancellor Bernhard von Bülow put it in a speech to the Reichstag on 6 December 1897), which entailed the possession of colonies and a right to have a say in other colonial matters.
 This policy focussed on national prestige sharply contrasted with the pragmatic colonial policy advanced by Bismarck in 1884 and 1885.

 Acquisitions after 1890

 After 1890, Germany succeeded in acquiring only relatively minor territories.
 In 1895, concessions were acquired from Qing China in Hankau and Tientsin (modern Wuhan and Tianjin).
-Following the Juye Incident of 1 November 1897, in which two German missionaries from the Society of the Divine Word were murdered, Kaiser Wilhelm dispatched the German East Asia Squadron to occupy Jiaozhou Bay and its chief port, Tsingtao (modern Qingdao) on the southern coast of the Shandong peninsula.
+Following the Juye Incident of 1 November 1897, in which two German missionaries from the Society of the Divine Word were murdered, Kaiser Wilhelm dispatched the East Asia Squadron to occupy Jiaozhou Bay and its chief port Qingdao on the southern coast of the Shandong peninsula.
 This became the Kiautschou Bay Leased Territory and the area within 50 km of Jiaozhou Bay became a "Neutral Zone" in which Chinese sovereignty was limited in favor of Germany.
 Furthermore, Germany received mining and railway concessions in Shandong province.